nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/generics/README.md

 ---

 **[Pair.java]** Define a generic class Pair<K,V> representing a generic pair of objects with different types.
 The class must have two internal attributes named *first* and *second* of type K and V, respectively.
-Constructor, getters, and setters are required.
+Constructor, getters, and setters are also required.

 ```
 public class Pair<K, V> {